 Chautauqua National Wildlife Refuge is known worldwide for its migrating shorebirds.
-Tim and I made plans to go down together.
-On Wednesday, Mark came up from his house in South Carolina to train some missionaries.
-He had Friday free, and we invited him along.
-We met at a parking lot in Elgin at 5:30, and I drove down.
+Two friends and I made plans to go down together.
 We got to the refuge at 10:00.
 Platforms near the headquarters look out over the lake.
 The water level is kept low.
 Shorebirds were everywhere, but we were too far away to identify most of them.

 We drove north through the pathetic town of Buzzville to the Eagle Bluff Access Area.
 There was a parking lot and a levy that extended all the way across the lake.
 To the south, there was hundreds of acres of mudflat with thousands of shorebirds everywhere.
 We identified Killdeer, Semipalmated Plover, Pectoral Sandpiper, and Lesser Yellowlegs.
 Another birder was there when we arrived.
 He was looking through his scope and called to us that he’d found a Marbled Godwit.
 We took turns looking through his scope.
 The godwit was huge, every bit as long as the Ring-billed Gulls and Blue-winged Teals that were feeding nearby and a lot taller.
 It was wading in a very shallow pool on the flats about 150 yards away.
 At that distance, I couldn’t see a lot of detail.
 Its huge, up-curving bill was obvious, but I couldn’t see the color.
 The body was light buffy-brown with darker markings on the back.
 I didn’t want to be rude, so I didn’t look long through the other scope.
 I found the bird in mine, but the view was worse.